johnkucera00/Portfolio/README.md

 ### [Vulnerability Memo for Security Devices](./VulnerabilityMemo.pdf)
 #### CMIT 320 Network Security (Fall 2020)

 This Vulnerability Memo reviews two IoT devices: a smart door lock and a smart security camera.
 Using CVE (Common Vulnerabilities and Exposures list) and NVD (NIST’s National Vulnerability Database), I first learned about the devices and their functions.
 CVE and NVD helped me identify the devices’ vulnerabilities (their usage of insecure network protocols).
-Finally, in my paper, I suggested possible solutions to fix some of the weak points and strengthen the systems.
+Finally, I suggested possible solutions to fix some of the weak points and strengthen the systems.

 ### [PC Build Manual](./PCBuildManual.pdf)
 #### CMIT 202 Fundamentals of Computer Troubleshooting (Fall 2020)